hackclub/hackclub/workshops/maze/readme.md

 ![](https://www.notion.so/file/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2Ff22da680-7114-4927-a36d-1cda5e9634e4%2FUntitled.png)

-All you need to know for now is that you can draw 8x8 characters, from the 16 colors in the pallete to your right.
+All you need to know for now is that you can draw 8x8 characters, from the 16 colors in the palette to your right.
 Here's an example - the character I made -

 ![](https://www.notion.so/file/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2F3a88eb8b-eb44-4701-8862-aac5d4cfaffc%2FUntitled.png)